Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) has become a standard paradigm for extending Large Language Models (LLMs) beyond their parametric knowledge, especially on knowledge-intensive and long-context question answering (LCQA) tasks~\citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, guu2020realmretrievalaugmentedlanguagemodel, izacard2022atlasfewshotlearningretrieval}.
-By retrieving passages from an external corpus and conditioning generation on them, RAG mitigates hallucination and enables access to up-to-date or domain-specific information.
-In practice, most systems adopt a simple fixed Top-$K$ strategy: a retriever ranks candidate passages and the top-$K$ are concatenated and fed to the generator.
-However, the core design question of \emph{how much} external context should be retrieved for a given query remains largely underexplored.
-When $K$ is too small, the model may miss critical evidence and break multi-hop reasoning chains, while an overly large $K$ introduces many weakly related passages, increasing inference cost and degrading answer quality through distractors, attention dilution, and the ``lost-in-the-middle'' phenomenon where LLMs under-utilize information placed in the middle of long prompts~\citep{liu2023lostmiddlelanguagemodels}.
-Moreover, our experiments in Figure~\ref{fig:acc2topk} show that increasing retrieval depth monotonically improves recall but leaves accuracy almost unchanged, which consistent with recent observations on long-context limitations in RAG~\citep{jin2024longcontextllmsmeetrag}.
-This suggests that context handling in LCQA should be viewed not purely as a \emph{ranking} problem, but as a \emph{subset selection} problem: for each query, the system should construct a compact, query-specific evidence set that is sufficient for answering the question, rather than a long prefix of a ranked list.
+In long-context question answering (LCQA) tasks, Retrieval-Augmented Generation (RAG) has become a standard paradigm for Large Language Models (LLMs) to retrieve knowledge beyond their parametric knowledge~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp,guu2020realmretrievalaugmentedlanguagemodel,izacard2022atlasfewshotlearningretrieval}.
+RAG enables LLMs to access query-related information and mitigates hallucination.
+In practice, most RAG systems adopt a fixed Top-$K$ strategy: a retriever ranks passages based on their semantic similarity with the query, and only the top-$K$ passages with highest similarity scores are concatenated and fed to the LLMs.
+Although this method is generally effective, it still faces the problem of identifying the suitable $K$ for each query.
+If $K$ is too small, the model may miss critical evidence, leading to failure in answering the question.
+If $K$ is overly large, too many weakly related passages will result in degrading answer quality through distractors, attention dilution, and the "lost-in-the-middle" phenomenon, where LLMs underutilize information placed in the middle of long prompts~\cite{liu2023lostmiddlelanguagemodels}.
+As shown in Figure~\ref{fig:acc2topk}, increasing retrieval depth monotonically improves recall but often yields diminishing returns for answer accuracy~\cite{jin2024longcontextllmsmeetrag}, which suggests that context handling should be framed not as ranking, but as \emph{subset selection}--identifying a compact, query-specific evidence set sufficient for reasoning.